Ovarian hyperstimulation syndrome

 When to Contact a Medical Professional

 Call your health care provider if you experience any of the following symptoms:

 - Excessive weight gain (more than 5 pounds a day)

 - Very bad nausea (you cannot keep food or liquids down)

 - Shortness of breath

-If you are receiving injections of fertility medicines, your doctor will monitor you carefully with blood tests and pelvic ultrasounds to make sure that your ovaries aren't over-responding.
+If you are getting injections of fertility medicines, you will need to have regular blood tests and pelvic ultrasounds to make sure that your ovaries aren't over-responding.